Three Ways Marketers Creatively Tell Time

 The PENSKE ad reminds readers that dessert would not be enjoyed today had PENSKE not distributed the Whirlpool appliances used to make it – which was made possible because of the relationship they established in 1998.

 Nebraska invites tourists to relive the past in the present by exploring 230 million years of its history – which was needed to substantiate their claim of taking that long to create the ad.

 SIMILARITIES AMONGST DIFFERENCES

 The tale of time is boring and meaningless if told in mundane ways.
-Ingenious marketers tell time in the context of a narrative creatively using symbolic representation, indirect association, and thought provoking copy.
+Ingenious marketers tell the time in the context of a narrative creatively using symbolic representation, indirect association, and thought-provoking copy.
 They take traditional elements related to time and apply them in unconventional ways.
 As sophisticated as these techniques first appear, however, they are also simple enough to understand and apply by those who learn them.